Uzay-G/breakpoint/README.md

 For example:

 ```
-python3 -m lib.problem_generator --dump_file archivy_problems.json cache --num_workers 20  --num_functions 15 --code_path archivy --repo_path ~/repos/archivy
+python3 -m lib.problem_generator --dump_file mongomock_problems.json cache --num_workers 20  --num_functions 15 --code_path mongomock --repo_path ~/repos/mongomock
 ```

-This would source 15 functions from the Archivy repository stored locally.
+This would source 15 functions from the mongomock repository stored locally.
 The `code_path` points to the location of the source code within the repository.
 This generates a list of functions that were deemed good as corruptions.
 See `python3 -m lib.problem_generator cacheall --help` for options on sourcing from a whole directory of codebases.

 ### Generating Corruptions